 The ratings assigned by the PHRF Committee assume that sail dimensions not specifically stated on the certificate conform either to the yacht's class or to limitations that have long been standard in all measurement rules.
 Any departure from these limitations amounts to a change from the standard or norm.
 Therefore, notice of the departure must be given to the Committee.
-Note that sails are to be measured in accordance with the World Sailing Equipment Rules of Sailing.
+Sails are to be measured in accordance with the World Sailing Equipment Rules of Sailing, and any sail may be measured at any time by a Technical Committee.